Floer theory and flips: Composition maps

 the subgroup of formal power series with invertible leading coefficient.
+Although our Fukaya algebras will be defined over the rationals, allowing complex number provides additional solutions to the Maurer-Cartan equation.

-We define the space of Floer cochains for Lagrangians with additional data called {\em brane structures}.
-Let $X$ be a compact symplectic manifold and let $\Lag(X)$ denote the fiber bundle over $X$ whose fiber $\Lag(X)_x$ at $x$ consists of Lagrangian subspaces of $T_x X$.
+Lagrangians will be equipped with additional data called {\em brane structures}.
+Let $\Lag(X)$ denote the fiber bundle over $X$ whose fiber $\Lag(X)_x$ at $x$ consists of Lagrangian subspaces of $T_x X$.
 Let $g$ be an even integer.
 A {\em Maslov cover} is an $g$-fold cover $\Lag^g(X) \to \Lag(X)$ such that the induced two-fold cover

 is the oriented double cover.
 A Lagrangian submanifold $L$ is {\em admissible} if $L$ is compact and oriented; we also assume for simplicity that $L$ is connected.
 A {\em grading} on $L$ is a lift of the canonical map